Monday, May 6, 2013

 The best I can come up with is to use the Pillar Room, and use some sort of boss as the pillar.
 Maybe it has 20 heads, and you have to run a few laps around the room before you can see all the heads.
 Maybe it’s a mountain of thrashing tentacles and horrible, nameless orifices.
 Maybe you are doing the six-sided die thing, and the monster takes up the entirety of one of the rooms, which means that the boss is actually four walls on opposite sides of the dungeon (the sixth room).

 Alternatively, you can invoke the themes of non-Euclidean spaces by imitating some of their weirder aspects.
 Enemies might spin their head around to reveal that it has more faces than should be possible.
 It might vomit up creatures that are bigger than it.
 It might seem to teleport, or shunt itself somewhere else.
-Lovecraft has the Hounds of Tindalos emerging from anyplace where sharp angles meet.
+[Correction] Frank Belknap Long has the Hounds of Tindalos emerging from anyplace where sharp angles meet.
 You could make a creature that has no distinction between the inside and outside (we’re already inside of it, in a way).

 You could have an enemy that appears on opposing walls.
 It is in both locations at once.
 If you want to go back to the idea of the hyperbolic pillar room, you could have a pillar-like (or at least tall) enemy.
 If this writhing pillarbeast moves between two of the PCs, they are effectively cut off from each other, since the pillar marks the axis around which the space revolves.
 Or you could think of it as bending space around itself to shunt the PCs into 2 identical but overlapping spaces, like the end of that wonderful Silent Hill movie.